poulson/Clique/doc/source/core/sparse_matrix.rst

 The SparseMatrix class
 ======================
-The ``SparseMatrix`` class is supposed to provide a simple means of forming sequential sparse matrices within Clique and is a simplification of the upcoming ``DistSparseMatrix`` class (which most users will work with).
+The :cpp:class:`SparseMatrix\<T>` class is supposed to provide a simple means of forming sequential sparse matrices within Clique and is a simplification of the upcoming :cpp:class:`DistSparseMatrix\<T>` class (which most users will work with).
 One might start by first constructing an empty double-precision :math:`N \times N` sparse matrix, e.g., with